-Video conferences and webmeetings often feel like a bit of a train wreck.
-And that’s because they often get off to such a bad start.
+Despite the current ubiquity of video conferences and webmeetings, all too often they still feel like a bit of a train wreck.
+And that’s because they tend to get off to a bad start.
 There are at least five things that can derail virtual meetings before they’ve even begun: here’s what they are and how to avoid them.

 If there were simple things we could do to make our lives simpler, wouldn’t we do them?
 No. Human beings are very good at knowing what they should do and doing quite the opposite.
-You can just look at how we manage our diets, our money and our leisure time to know that knowing what to do is seldom an indication that we’ll do it.
+Knowing what to do is seldom an indication that we’ll do it.

-Conference calls, video conferences or “webmeetings” often feel like a bit of a train wreck.
-People arrive late, run roughshod over the leader or create technical problems.
+With conference calls, video conferences and webmeetings, too many people arrive late, run roughshod over the leader or create technical problems.
 The bad news is that those behaviors are all too common.
 The good news is that there are some simple things a meeting leader can do at the beginning of a meeting to keep things a bit more orderly and productive.
 We just don’t often do them.

-So, if you want your meetings to continue to be unproductive, that’s entirely up to you.
-I will tell you, though, there are at least five things that often happen at the beginning of virtual meetings that set up the likelihood you'll end up frustrated.
+So if you want your meetings to continue to be unproductive, that’s entirely up to you.
+But I will tell you that there are at least five things that happen at the beginning of virtual meetings that mean you'll end up frustrated.
 Knock it off.
-Or not, I’m not your mother.
+(Or not, I’m not your mother.)

 But if you’re so busy loading PowerPoint slides, setting up white boards or making sure you are connected properly, you can’t pay attention to your team members.
 If you can set up the meeting well in advance (and in some platforms you can) it’s always a good idea.
 If not, log on early enough that your head will be in the game when it’s time to begin.
 Identifying potential meeting de-railers in advance gives you a chance to get proactive.